 Uses of Cloud Computing

-Cloud computing helps us in building and deploying web and mobile applications quickly, on any platform.
+- Creating new applications: Cloud computing helps us in building and deploying web and mobile applications quickly on any platform.
 Cloud computing services help us in accessing the resources needed to meet our application’s requirements.

-Cloud computing helps in protecting our data by moving it over the Internet to a remote cloud storage system, efficiently.
-This can be done at a large scale and this data can be reachable from any place and any device.
+- Store, backup, or retrieve data: Cloud computing helps in protecting our data by moving it over the Internet to a remote cloud storage system efficiently.
+This can be done at a large scale, and this data can be reachable from any place and any device.

 Benefits of Cloud Computing

-- Cloud computing allows users to pay merely for the resources and infrastructure they are using.
+- It allows users to pay merely for the resources and infrastructure they are using.

 - With the help of cloud computing, organizations can easily shift certain areas of their application back and forth from the cloud or to another platform, if and when required, according to their budget or to keep themselves updated with the latest technology.

-- Cloud computing makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.
+- It makes it easier to develop adaptable applications that are easily customizable while allowing users to complete control over the code.

 - Cloud services provide an opportunity to use modified applications to numerous customers at a time.

-- Cloud computing helps us save on the heavy capital investment for infrastructure.
+- It helps us save on the heavy capital investment for infrastructure.

 - With the help of cloud computing, we can easily deploy our applications globally with merely a few clicks.